TheCedarPrince/thecedarprince.github.io/notes/11012021133502-weapons-math-destruction.md

++++
-@def title = "Weapons of Math Destruction"
-@def slug = "11012021133502-weapons-math-destruction"
+title = "Weapons of Math Destruction" slug = "11012021133502-weapons-math-destruction"
-@def tags = ["archive", "book", "weapon", "math", "destruction"]
-@def description = "How algorithms and mathematics can be used to construct active harm across populations"

-@def rss_title = "Weapons of Math Destruction"
-@def rss_description = "How algorithms and mathematics can be used to construct active harm across populations"
-@def rss_pubdate = Date(2021, 11, 1)
+tags = ["archive", "book", "weapon", "math", "destruction"] description = "How algorithms and mathematics can be used to construct active harm across populations" rss_title = "Weapons of Math Destruction" rss_description = "How algorithms and mathematics can be used to construct active harm across populations" rss_pubdate = Date(2021, 11, 1)
++++

 Weapons of Math Destruction